gitter-badger/scalable-qa-with-docker/README.md

 # scalable-qa-with-docker

 _This clusters is configured to use a significant amount of resources.
-Current set up allocats 6 CPU and 6 GB of memory._
+Current set up allocates 6 CPU and 6 GB of memory._

 Prerequisites